 Aloe vera is one of the best-known, most popular plants used in skincare products.
 Since the ancient Greeks and Egyptians, aloe has been considered a very powerful plant with healing qualities.

 Aloe is fantastic for your skin, and with a soothing gooey gel center that’s rich in water for serious hydration.
-Beyond the natural water contained in aloe, there are 75 potentially active compounds, which includes vitamins, enzymes, minerals, sugars, lignin, saponins, salicylic acids, and amino acids.
+Beyond the natural water contained in aloe, there are 75 potentially active compounds, which include vitamins, enzymes, minerals, sugars, lignin, saponins, salicylic acids, and amino acids.

 The combination of compounds in aloe has healing properties, they can protect the skin against radiation damage from the sun, they contain anti-inflammatory qualities, and there are moisturizing, anti-aging, and antiseptic qualities as well.